DOUGLAS DC-9

 Key Takeaways:

-• The McDonnell Douglas DC-9 is a short-to-medium range rear-engine jet designed for shorter routes and smaller airports.
+• The McDonnell Douglas DC-9 is a short-to-medium-range, rear-engine jet transport designed for operations on shorter routes and at smaller airports.

-• Its low profile improves passenger and baggage access at airports lacking large terminal complexes.
+• Its low-to-the-ground design facilitated easier passenger and baggage access at airports lacking large terminal complexes and built-in loading ramps.

 See a mistake?
 Contact us.